-For me, I was motivated by the people who showed me just how easy it was to adjust my lifestyle in my own time, not by people who forcefully told me too.
+For me, I was motivated by the people who showed me just how easy it was to adjust my lifestyle to be more environmentally conscious, not by people who forcefully told me too.

-Activism should never be about telling people what they can and can’t do, it should be about making people want to continually choose the better option.
+Activism shouldn’t always be about telling people what they can and can’t do, it should be about making people want to continually choose the better option.

-We don’t always have to be assertive, outspoken and frustrated to prove a point – being patient, tolerant and respectful works wonders too!
+We don’t always have to be assertive, outspoken and frustrated to prove a point – being patient, tolerant and respectful can work wonders too!

-I don’t have the strength to constantly be angry at everything that occurs around me… You can trust me when I say that there are many things that make me frustrated and mad, but instead of getting worked up, I use that frustration as a way to better myself and the input that I have in the world.
+I don’t have the strength to constantly be angry at everything that occurs around me (I recognize my privilege in this)… You can trust me when I say that there are many things that make me frustrated and mad, but instead of yelling at those who aren’t aware, I use that frustration as a way to better myself and the input that I have in the world.